Dani-j/Team2-Pycharm/docs/debug.md

 * You have opened an existing project or created a new project.

 ## Instructions
-1. The following is a piece of code for demonstration, Its purpose is to calculate the sum from one to five.
-However, there is a bug in it, so you get an output of 10 instead of 15.
+1. The following is a piece of code for demonstration, and its purpose is to calculate the sum from one to five.
+However, there is a bug in it, so you will get an output of 10 instead of 15.

     ![Sample Code](../../assets/images/docs/debug/foo.png "Sample Code")